AlbertoMMIP/WeatherAppHooks/README.md

 Run the project with: yarn start

-Test run with: yarn run test
+Run Test with: yarn run test

-Story Book run with: yarn run storybook
+Run Story Book with: yarn run storybook